With 65km off the east coast of Johor, Pulau Dayang is the furthest island from the mainland of east Peninsular Malaysia.

 3. Snorkelling At Pulau Dayang

-For non-divers, go for snorkelling at shallower regions.
+For non-divers, go for snorkeling at shallower regions.
 Or you can play beach volleyball and go for sunbathing at the beach.

 4. Catch Sunrise & Sunset At Pulau Dayang